 Tony Palladino Legendary ad man and creator of the salt and pepper shaker chess set concept, the titles for the movie Psycho, and many of the benchmark advertising ideas that we all draw inspiration from.

-I started my own career as a paste-up artist at a very small prepress shop, Phase One, the name signifying the first part of the printing process, prepress, where I brow beat (or maybe pleaded with) the owner to allow us to do graphic design.
+I started my own career as a paste-up artist at a very small prepress shop, Phase One, the name signifying the first part of the printing process, prepress, where I brow-beat (or maybe pleaded with) the owner to allow us to do actual graphic design.
 Phase One was one of those incredibly good places to teach people the whole design-printing trade and has spawned a bunch of small agencies, including MoJo Active, Sire Advertising, CRM Marketing and Design, and Golden Proportions Marketing, here in the Susquehanna Valley.

 Ten years later, we had grown to about fifty people from the original four, I ran my own creative department and we were winning gold Addy awards and doing work for virtually all of the region’s best clients.
 We also got to work with Davy Jones of the Monkees and his slick partner, Alan Greene, to create a picture history book for him.
 Davy had a huge trunk of original photos that we used to create the book, leftover from his Monkees days.
-I dug through the trunk and found original photos that had never been seen by the public of Davy and Jimi Hendrix on a sailboat on the ocean and a lot of other pretty cool stuff.
+I dug through the trunk and found original photos that had never been seen by the public of Davy and Jimi Hendrix on a sailboat on the ocean — and a lot of other pretty cool stuff.
 The book won some kind of award (I think it was the Desktop Publishing Olympic’s Gold Award but I’m not sure).
 We also approached Adobe and Apple and got them to donate a bunch of great stuff.
 We got to work with Photoshop before version 1, and got a ton of free software and hardware.
 Somewhere I still have the floppies handwritten on by John Knoll, who with Tom Knoll, invented Photoshop.
-I think it said “photoshop 0.9 – let me know what you think – jk” – in pencil.
+The floppies had text that said “photoshop 0.9 – let me know what you think – jk” – in pencil.

 It was at this time I attended Marywood College and got a couple children’s books accepted for publishing.
 Pandas All Around was completed but never published because of some kind of dispute between the author and editor.
 But after the author passed in 2004, I was contacted by her family.
 They were nice enough to return all my original artwork, which I had left with the author in NYC, and gave me the green light to pursue publishing the book as well as another unpublished manuscript.
 I am in the process of digitizing my original cut paper illustrations for the book.
 Update 2021 — the digitizing is all done.
 Now on to new publishers.

 I also designed a science book about Sea Snakes with Sneed Collard.

 Then my career got so busy, there was no more time for children’s books.
+Or much else.

 In the 1990’s I was recruited by a client, Shop-Vac, and spent almost six years there as head of their art department.
-We revamped their brand image, packaging, collateral, created an in house user manual department and set up on demand printing.
+We revamped their brand, packaging, collateral, created an in house user manual department and set up on demand printing.
 I got to travel a lot and shot two national TV spots, one in Hollywood with the elephant from the George of the Jungle movie (the elephant was actually a female named Nellie), and one with a bunch of Canadian piglets in Vancouver (I could not have made this stuff up).
 While in Hollywood I sat beside Angelina Jolie at a restaurant (I had never heard of her) and while in Vancouver I checked out at the same time as Dom Delouise, who I learned passed away in 2009.